 5b.
 Selection for the Virtual Leadership Institute

 Atlas Corps selects Semi-Finalists who have successfully confirmed their interest and availability to participate in the Virtual Leadership Institute as Atlas Corps Scholars.
-Atlas Corps facilitates the enrollment of Scholars into the program.
+Atlas Corps facilitates the enrollment of Scholars into the training program.

 Atlas Corps accepts applications year-round.
 We recommend submitting your application as soon as possible to initiate the review process for the Fellowship and/or Virtual Leadership Institute.
 When you apply for our programs, you’re not applying for a specific start date or a specific Host Organization.
-You are applying for the opportunity to be considered by Atlas Corps (and potential Host Organizations) for programs starting throughout the year.
+You are applying for the opportunity to be considered by Atlas Corps (and potential Host Organizations) for leadership development programs starting throughout the year.